AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 I use 8 square corner velocity because I have found it to make corners slightly crisper.

-<b>If you have not yet tuned input shaper, consider reducing these accelerations to 4000 and below.</b>
+<b>(!)
+If you have not yet tuned input shaper, consider reducing these accelerations to 4000 and below.</b>

 ![](Images/AccelControls.png)
 # Post Processing (Travel Accels)
-<b>This is optional, in fact I would suggest starting with it disabled and come back to it later.</b>
+<b>(!)
+This is optional and will error if you don't set it up or remove it.
+In fact I would suggest starting with it disabled and come back to it later.</b>

 The sole purpose of this post processing script is to set accels/square corner velocity for travel moves, as it is not supported by the above accel controls.